Frequently Asked Questions about

 What are the colors that “The Uncertain-

 I IMMEDIATELY started calling around again, and this time the unanimous favorite was Junior, of Junior’s House of Color.
-He came out right away.
+I called and told him what I was building and who I was and he drove out right away.
 When he saw the body, his face lit up.
 He said that he had a gorgeous new color that will be just right for it.
 This time, I asked him to describe it to me.
 I REALLY liked what he had to say.
-They took it away and brought it back in about a week.
+They took it away, and brought it back in about a week.
 It was LOVE AT FIRST SIGHT!
 It was the metalflake tangerine orange that it was in every car show, with like 30 coats of clear... it looked like you could reach into it!

 Will Monogram ever re-

-They also mistreated me in other ways that make me not want to talk to them if they ever happen to contact me about reproducing it again… something they have never done.
+They also mistreated me in other ways that made me not want to talk to them if they ever happen to contact me about reproducing it again… something that never happened.
 They paid me to put together a package of everything they needed to make the tooling and the packaging, thereby saving them A LOT of development cost!
-I paid a draftsman to measure everything and make a complete set of plans/blueprints.
+I paid a draftsman to measure everything and make a complete set of plans / blueprints.
 I sent MY plans to them, with MY copyright notice all over them, along with several photos for reference, copy (words) for the box, instructions, etc… AND ALL the very high quality, COPYRIGHTED color transparencies of the car that I took, that were used on the boxes!
 They should have paid me A LOT more just for the use of MY color transparencies that they used on the boxes!
 Everything was MINE that I LOANED to them.
 It was ALL supposed to be returned to me after the kit was produced.
 This DID NOT HAPPEN!

 On a much brighter note… I’m working on producing a MY OWN much better, “All New And Improved”, new kit!
-Go here to learn about it or place an Advance Order: www.UncertainTModelKits.com
+Go here to learn about it: www.UncertainTModelKits.com

 Even better news!
 Since Monogram developed and produced their Uncertain-